Want to find out why K-pop idols go to the military?

 For example:

-• Ok Taec-yeon of 2PM gave up his permanent residency in the States and underwent herniated disc surgery twice to enlist in the military.
+- Ok Taec-yeon of 2PM gave up his permanent residency (Green Card) in the States and underwent herniated disc surgery twice to enlist in the military.
+Koreans started calling him “Captain Korea” out of respect.

-• BTS will get kkabanggwon as every member will complete their military service despite global fame.
+- BTS will probably get kkabanggwon as every member will complete their military service despite their global fame.
+No one has dodged it!

 On the other hand, attempts to draft dodge lead to severe backlash and ruined reputations.